nexto123/data-centric-cook-book/README.md

 ## Testing

 Usually python apps are required to use test automation, and the python unittest libraries can be employed for the job.
 But at this time all test were done manually.
-This isn't very efficient, but my experience with unittests isn't sufficient.
+This isn't very efficient, but my experience with unittests isn't sufficient at this time and this is a time bound project.
-In my code i leave comments and remarks to explain as best to any reeader to understand my motive for which ever code i've written.
+In my code i leave comments and remarks to explain as best to any reader to help understand my motive for which ever code i've written. ## CRUD is a very common term used in databases, which stands for create, read, update & delete.
+After several tests all crud functions are working as they should. flask worked well, flask paginate worked very well too.
+Now, flask paginate is the extension responsible for the pagination on the pages.
+It's usage was a bit tricky, but once you understand how it works, it becomes very usefull.
+Another tricky bit is when writing string queries, if there are styles that would work within python file they won't neccessarily work within the JInja templates.
+I'll be leaving bits of info's within my templates to explain some templating.
+At this point, the app works well on these screens, the iphone6/6+/7/7+/8/8+,Galaxy s5 and desktops.